nickerlan/simplestci/README.md

 ## Contribution

 Lets find eaisier and more universal ways together.
+Current version was just my quick personal workaround on the topic.
 You are welcome to push any updates here.